Skip to main content

 The climate crisis is the most significant long-term threat to the extraordinary New Forest landscape.

-Climate change is causing warmer, wetter winters and hotter, drier summers which will continue to amplify as climate change intensifies.
+While the impacts are complex, put simply, climate change is causing warmer, wetter winters and hotter, drier summers which will continue to amplify as climate change intensifies.

 Our wildlife and nature are under threat from rising temperatures, wildfires, pests, diseases, drier soils and wetlands, and more powerful and frequent storms.